Displacement energy of Lagrangian 3-spheres: Introduction

+An example is that when both $X$ and $L$ are monotone, then the conditions can be achieved by taking $E_{+}=+\infty$ and $E_{S}$ as the minimal area of a symplectic disk with boundary on $S$.

+Similar to the case of the usual $A_{\infty}$-structure, we can also use $\lbrace \mathfrak{m}^{cy, \mathfrak{b}}_{k}\rbrace$ to construct a Lagrangian Floer cohomology of $L$, deformed by the chain $K$.
+In Theorem \ref{construction}, the Lagrangian submanifold $L$ can be any closed oriented 3-manifold with a spin structure.
+Next we focus on the case where $L$ is a Lagrangian torus close to $S$, to get some geometric applications.
 We start with the local geometry near a Lagrangian 3-sphere.
 Let $S^{3}$ be a 3-sphere and $(T^{*}S^{3}, \omega_{0})$ be the total space of its cotangent bundle equipped with the standard symplectic form.
-It is known that there is a one-parameter family of Lagrangian tori $\lbrace L_{\lambda}\rbrace_{\lambda\in (0, +\infty)}$ in $(T^{*}S^{3}, \omega_{0})$ such that \begin{enumerate} \item $L_{\lambda}$ is monotone with a monotonicity constant $\lambda$ and has minimal Maslov number two; \item $L_{\lambda}$ has nonzero Floer cohomology with certain weak bounding cochains, hence it is nondisplaceable in $T^{*}S^{3}$; \item for any neighborhood of the zero section $S^{3}$, $L_{\lambda}$ is contained in this neighborhood if $\lambda$ is small enough. \end{enumerate} We will review the explicit construction in Section 3 following \cite{CKO}, \cite{CPU}, where they computed the Gromov-Witten disk potential of $L_{\lambda}$.
+It is known that there is a one-parameter family of Lagrangian tori $\lbrace L_{\lambda}\rbrace_{\lambda\in (0, +\infty)}$ in $(T^{*}S^{3}, \omega_{0})$ such that \begin{enumerate} \item $L_{\lambda}$ is monotone with a monotonicity constant $\lambda$ and has minimal Maslov number two; \item $L_{\lambda}$ has nonzero Floer cohomology with certain weak bounding cochains, hence it is nondisplaceable in $T^{*}S^{3}$; \item for any neighborhood of the zero section $S^{3}$, $L_{\lambda}$ is contained in this neighborhood if $\lambda$ is small enough. \end{enumerate} We will review the explicit construction in Section 3 following \cite{CKO} and \cite{CPU}, where they computed the Gromov-Witten disk potential of $L_{\lambda}$.
+Moreover, by the local study there is a compatible almost complex structure $J_{0}$ on $(T^{*}S^{3}, \omega_{0})$ such that \begin{enumerate} \item $J_{0}$ is cylindrical outside a large compact set; \item all $J_{0}$-holomorphic disks on $L_{\lambda}$ with Maslov index two are regular; \item the images of all $J_{0}$-holomorphic disks on $L_{\lambda}$ with Maslov index two are outside a neighborhood $V_{\lambda}$ of the zero section. \end{enumerate} A compactly supported small generic perturbation of $J_{0}$ also satisfies above properties.